Avalancs/RedundantFilesFinder/readme.md

 ### License

-This project is under the GNU General Public License V3.
+This project is under the MIT License.
 See `license.txt` for more details

 ### Contributors